preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/apps/index.rst

-Apps for Teamwork
+Apps for teamwork
 ===========================================

-Here Teamworks are listed, the "Active" tab as an example:
+Here teamworks are listed, the "Active" tab as an example:

 .. image:: teamwork-apps-new-612.png